anufrievroman/waypaper/README.md

 # Waypaper

 GUI wallpaper setter for Wayland and Xorg window managers.
-It works as a frontend for popular wallpaper backends like `swaybg`, `swww`, `wallutils` and `feh`.
-You can check a [demo on reddit](https://www.reddit.com/r/unixporn/comments/15lbhuc/hyprland_waypaper_gui_wallpaper_setter_for_wayland/).
+It works as a frontend for popular wallpaper backends like `swaybg`, `swww`, `wallutils`, `hyprpaper` and `feh`.
 See details in [the documentation](https://anufrievroman.gitbook.io/waypaper).

 ![screenshot](screenshot.jpg)